 These detail photos show the beauty of the mural

 From birth to magic

 The Ashland Emergency Food Bank was born in 1972.
-Artist Denise Baxter was born in 19??.
-Here are stories of how they came together and made magic in 2014.
+Barry and Kathryn Thalden found artist Denise Baxter.
+Here are stories of how the people and the food bank came together and made magic in 2014.